WHUzhusihan96/SCSN/README.md

 ## SCSN

-A cross-scene generalization method for remote sensing scene classification
+A cross-scene generalization method for remote sensing image scene classification.

-This repo is based on [this repo](https://github.com/jindongwang/transferlearning/tree/master/code/DeepDG).
-More details can be found in it

-Code will be updated soon

 ## Requirement

 * python 3
 * pytorch 1.10 or above

 ## Datasets

-Four scene classification datasets: `AID, CLRS, MLRSN, and RSSCN7`
+Four scene classification datasets are used in our experiments: `AID, CLRS, MLRSN, and RSSCN7`.
+Since they are all public benchmarks, they will not be provided here.
+Just get them by yoursef.

-The specific data in our experiments is recorded in the ./data
+For more information on the scene classification (or more tasks) dataset, check out this [paper](https://ieeexplore.ieee.org/document/9393553).

+./data/xxx.txt is to show samples in our experiment.
+This is not the way our code reads data.

-If you want to use your own dataset, please organize your data in the following structure
+If you want to use your own dataset, please organize your data in the following structure.

 ```
 RootDir